 I prefer this version to the sugar one.
 We add boiled kala chana too to Manhi.
 Tastes divine.

 I first had Manhi at Mandi bus station.
 There was a waterfall after the bridge and a small dhaba opposite it.
-They served Mahni, simple Kali daal and rice.
+They served Mahni with boiled bengal gram or kala chana, simple Kali daal and rice.
 Tea was made in one corner.
 Mostly the driver’s stopped there.
 One of the best meals I ever had.
 I was thirteen at that time.

-Enjoy this tangy sweet dish with rice or roti.
+Enjoy this tangy sweet dish with hot steamed rice or hot fresh phulka.

 all right reserved@tikuli